Salesforce Lightning Migration Services at OMI

 Salesforce is not just a CRM platform.
 It is a brand that defines trends and makes what we refer to as best practices in the field of customer relationship management.
-With over 150,000 customers all over the world and virtually millions of users, there is a great deal of pressure on Salesforce to remain the leader of the industry and continuously deliver the most stellar experience.
+With over 150,000 customers all over the world in 2024 and virtually millions of users, there is a great deal of pressure on Salesforce to remain the leader of the industry and continuously deliver the most stellar experience.

 One of the most ambitious updates of the last 5 years was Salesforce Lighting Experience.
 It introduced great changes in the product’s UI/UX which was more than just new fonts, renewed icons, and fresh color pallets.
 Lighting was meant to reinvent the way businesses around the world conduct their sales operations.
 Salesforce’s new interface was intended to increase sales rep output as well as deliver all-new intelligence tools.